snltd/gurp/doc/doers.md

 | Name     | string | RCTL name      |         | yes       |
 | `:priv`  | number | RCTL privilege |         | yes       |
 | `:value` | number | RCTL value     |         | yes       |

-The doer cannot modify an existing zone.

-`kvm`, and `illumos` zones are not supported.

-**Notes on `:recreate`**.
-This must be an integer, and it is the `n:1` odds of a zone being destroyed and recreated.
-So, `0` means "never recreate this zone", and `1` means "recreate this zone on every run". `2` You can set the number as high as you like, so if you run Gurp every 15 minutes and want your zone rebuilt from scratch about once a week, you'd set it to `672`.
-If you don't set it, it defaults to `0`.